aneesh-neelam/UEFI-SecureBoot-SignTool/README.md

 * openssl
 * Any text editor

 Extract/Install the files in their respective locations.
-See
+Download installation script from the [releases page](https://github.com/aneesh-neelam/UEFI-SecureBoot-SignTool/releases) and run install.sh as root.

+    # ./install.sh

 ###### Generating a Public and Private X.509 Key Pair: